Step 1: Import Encrypted PowerPoint Slideshow

-Then, click "Add" button to import the encrypted PPT file you need to decrypt.
+Then, click "Add" button to import the encrypted PowerPoint file you need to decrypt.

 Information about 3 attack types: